betterinfotech/pynvl_project/docs/demo.md

 # Core Python - If-else bloat
 if backup == primary:
-    contact = primary
+    contact_if = primary
 else:
-    contact = backup if backup is not None else primary
+    contact_if = backup if backup is not None else primary

 # With pynvl
 contact = noneif(backup, primary) or primary # alice@example.com